-If you haven’t got the dosh for a T5, and you want something practical, hardwearing, bigger, and most importantly not overpriced keep an eye out for a pikey Transit van.
+If you haven’t got the dosh for a T5, and you want something practical, hardwearing, bigger, and more importantly not overpriced – keep an eye out for a pikey Transit van.
 They’re brilliant base vehicles, and you can spend your time exploring in it rather than at work paying for a T5 to look nice on your driveway.
 Maybe I’m a little bitter because I couldn’t afford one of the pretty smoke machines but I’m happy with the Transit, and it’s all bought and paid for.

 Ideally I wouldn’t have bought a blue one, but I was primarily concerned with the condition rather than colour when I was on the hunt.
 It would have been a lot cooler (temperature wise) to have a white vehicle, but this can be countered with good insulation.

 The only real downside to the van is it only having 5 gears, and only having the 2 litre engine.
 An extra gear would have made motorway cruising that bit more economical, and a bit more grunt up a hill would be nice.
 Still I picked up this van with just over 30k on the clock, and for a bargain price.
-It’s medium height and medium length, which is invaluable as you can stand up in it, and you can fit a wider bed in.
+It’s medium height and medium length, which is invaluable as you can stand up in it, and Transits are a little wider so you can fit a wider bed in.
 Both of these features just add a little comfort that really makes the difference.

 The install was quite a lengthy project.
 I spent around three years in total kitting it out inside, and it’s still not finished.
 This is three years fitting in around work though, not full time.
 I’m sure you can bash it out in a much shorter time if you have the luxury of not having to spend 8 hours a day slowly destroying your soul.